gpjt/ai-chatroom/README.md

 # ai-chatroom

 A Telegram bot where you can have multiple OpenAI-compatible AIs chiming in.
-Code largely written by Claude <https://claude.ai/>
+Code originally written by Claude <https://claude.ai/> but since heavily modified.
+Bery much a WIP -- don't expect it to work well yet!